florentpoujol/stricter-laravel/readme.md

 Here is some general advices/guidelines:

 Do not use features that aren't statically analysable.
 By statically analysable, I mean by a type checker like PHPStan.

 Aims for having the least abstraction level possible.
-Use services directly instead of helpers, and inject theses services instead or relying on the service locator pattern (via a helper or facade).
+Use services directly instead of helpers, and inject these services instead or relying on the service locator pattern (via a helper or facade).

-Aims for having one way to do each things and do not allow them to be doable.
+Aims for having one way to do each thing and do not allow them to be doable.

 With IDEs and AI, writing more code isn't slower and often make the intent of the code clearer (and thus probably more maintainable).
-So aims to have clear intent, clear flow of information
+So aims to have clear intent, and clear flow of information.

 ## Use dependency injection whenever possible